Existence of minimizers for the SDRI model in $\mathbb{R}^n$: Wetting and dewetting regimes with mismatch strain: Replacing cracks with voids

 \section{Replacing cracks with voids}

 In this section we provide some technical results that allow to replace a portion of the jump set of the displacement fields with an open set without modifying too much the corresponding SDRI energy.
-These results will be used in both the lower-semicontinuity and the compactness results.
+These results will be used in the proofs of both lower semicontinuity and compactness results.
 We start with the following main ingredient of all crack-opening results.